Paul Joseph President - JECS

 the West Point Society of Richmond and the Military Officers Association of America.

-Mr. Joseph has published two articles for the Virginia Journal of Education.
+Mr. Joseph has also published two articles for the Virginia Journal of Education.
 The first article entitled "Tour of Duty",

 a reflection of his teaching experience in Chesterfield County, was published in January 1998.
 The second article